milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Vision OCR On-Prem: Cloud Vision OCR On-Prem enables you to run Cloud Vision OCR models within your data center and across multiple cloud environments.

+Speech On Device: Speech On Device allows customers to deploy speech-to-text (STT) and text-to-speech (TTS) services locally on their custom embedded hardware and operating systems.

 Speech-to-Text On-Prem: Speech-to-Text On-Prem enables you to run Cloud Speech-to-Text models within your data center and across multiple cloud environments.

 Google Cloud Platform Software